Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 **Yeah, really.

 Brawl: Melee but for plebeians like me.
-While like a lot of dumb teenagers I was smug about how Melee was so much better initially, I have more fond memories with this game in retrospect.
+While I was among many dumb teenagers smug over it being watered down initially, I have more fond memories with this game than Melee due to all of the extra multiplayer time.
 Heck, during a wifi match with some old NintendoLand forum buddies I earned the ‘Mecha Epic Yoshi’ moniker I still use to this day.
 We also must applaud the huge amount of content here.
 I used to think The Subspace Emissary was overblown and a bit ostentatious compared to Melee’s simpler and more down to earth Adventure mode, but looking back I like the sense of adventure and progression, even if the plot is mostly ‘things happening’.
 You had tons of other modes, stickers which in addition to trophies represented various games and could have gameplay purposes, a well done soundtrack, and demos of iconic old games, set to a time limit.

 While a couple of folks from Melee disappeared, the cast was great and graphics fantastic for the Wii.
 Some of the stages had to grow on me, but they did and eventually and being able to make your own courses could occupy you for hours.
-Final Smashes were iffy to me sometimes, because it wasn’t a last chance mechanic like in some later Smash Brothers, but an item to chase around.
-You couldn’t risk ignoring it or someone else would get it and wreck you.
-The item could always be disabled for a cleaner fight and I didn’t hate the idea of it existing though.
+Final Smashes were iffy because it was an item to scramble over, but it was a new idea.
+Or an old one apparently they wanted to incorporate sooner.
+The item could always be disabled for a cleaner fight at least.
 There were tons of control methods for this like Mario Kart: Wii, but if you knew what was what, you used the good old Gamecube controller.
 10/10 Oh wait, tripping was a thing.
 Fine, 9.5/10.
 Oh, wait I stopped giving scores a few entries up.
 Take my word for it!

 I won't forget anytime soon.

-9. EarthBound (..And Mother 3): While this isn’t a Mario game, Mario’s name can be prominent in it if you make it that way.
-As this is another game analyzed to death by die-hard fans that have been obsessing over the Mother series long before I discovered this game in the Feb 07 issue of Nintendo Power (though I’d technically seen Ness in Melee before then), I’m going to focus mostly on my experiences only and not recap the plot much or dissect every gameplay element.
+9. Mother/ EarthBound (Series): While these aren't Mario games, Mario’s name can be prominent in it if you make it that way.
+As this is another game analyzed to death by die-hard fans that have been obsessing over the Mother series long before I discovered this game in the Feb 07 issue of Nintendo Power (though I’d probably seen Ness in Melee before then), this is a diary entry.

 As someone that didn’t play a lot of RPGs outside of Paper Mario this was a pleasantly surprising experience.
-It’s not hand holdy and has lots of tough areas, but if you pay attention you’ll know what to do most of the time.
-I played through 90% of it without using a guide on purpose and it’s always neat to see how others had different approaches to certain situations.
-Despite an element of ‘destiny’ being involved in the plot, which might seem typical or trite on the outside, the actual lessons and themes here are very progressive for the time, and in a legitimate way, not the red flagish way that term can unfortunately mean these days.
-The music ranges from weird but catchy to absolute banger, and while the over world sprite work is stylized and a bit simple, all of that processing power gets used with the battle screen.
-On a blind playthrough there are certainly some sequences that will wipe the floor with you, but I'd hesitate to call the game grindy.
-The power mix match between your party is partially a consequence of how the narrative puts them together (or takes them away occasionally).
-This game which inspired countless later ‘quirky’ indie creators gets my approval.
+It's not hand holdy and has some difficulty spikes, but if you pay attention you’ll know what to do most of the time.
+I played through 90% of it without using a guide, so I never knew of alternate, sometimes cheap ways I could have dealt with situations.
+I like the characters and the settings a lot.
+Despite an element of ‘destiny’ being involved in the plot, which might seem typical or trite on the outside, the actual lessons and themes here are very progressive for the time, as in legitimately.
+The music ranges from weird but catchy to absolute banger, and while the over world sprite work is simpler than what the SNES can do, all of that processing power gets used with the battle screen.
+The power mix match between your party can feel off at times, partially a consequence of how the narrative puts them together or takes them away occasionally, but by the time you are nearing the late game, you do feel really powerful.
+Everything in the game, even the final boss has a weakness technically, but to determine this you must- Oh yeah it came with a guide that told you stuff like this.
+Oh well, not everything has to be brutal.
+Overall, this game is unforgettable, inspiring countless later indie creators for a reason.

 Nice